kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 #### Service mesh

-Service mesh present a similar problem: you want them to be set and ready before other containers start, so any inbound/outbound connection that any container can initiate goes through the service mesh.
+Service mesh presents a similar problem: you want the service mesh container to be running and ready before other containers start, so that any inbound/outbound connections that a container can initiate goes through the service mesh.

-A similar problem happens for shutdown: if the service mesh container is terminated prior to other containers, outgoing traffic from other apps will be blackholed or not use the service mesh.
+A similar problem happens for shutdown: if the service mesh container is terminated prior to the other containers, outgoing traffic from other apps will be blackholed or not use the service mesh.

-However, as none of these are possible to guarantee most service mesh (like Linkerd and Istio), for example, need to do several hacks to have the basic functionality.
+However, as none of these are possible to guarantee, most service meshes (like Linkerd and Istio), need to do several hacks to have the basic functionality.
 These are explained in detail in the [alternatives](#alternatives) section.
 Nonetheless, here is a  quick highlight of some of the things some service mesh currently need to do:

  * Recommend users to delay starting their apps by using a script to wait for the service mesh to be ready.
-The goal of a service mesh to augment the app functionality without modifying it is lost in this case.
+The goal of a service mesh to augment the app functionality without modifying it, that goal is lost in this case.
- * To guarantee that traffic goes via the services mesh, an initContainer is added to blackhole traffic until the service mesh containers is up.
+ * To guarantee that traffic goes via the services mesh, an initContainer is added to blackhole traffic until the service mesh containers are up.
 This way, other containers that might be started before the service mesh container can't use the network until the service mesh container is started and ready.
 A side effect is that traffic is blackholed until the service mesh is up and in a